Ci-tronDK/better-php-error-logger/README.md

 If you have any of these settings set to true for the default shortcut, it will do the opposite when you use the shortcut for them, like it says in the description for the shortcuts above.
 For the other settings things it will use your defaults.

 By default the extension uses PHP Parser to try to position the error_log correctly.
+PHP Parser requires valid code.
 If you have problems with this you can set `betterPhpErrorLogger.usePHPParserForPositioning` to false.
 This will always log on the next line.

+If you want to use Laravel's log function instead of error_log, you can set `betterPhpErrorLogger.laravelLog` to an object with the property useLaravelLog set to true.
+You can also set the log level with the property laravelLogLevel.
+The default log level is debug.

+Now when you have selected multiple things, all will be logged.
+If you want to log only the first selection you can set `betterPhpErrorLogger.logOnlyFirstSelection` to true.